Naereen/web-sphinx/visualstudiocode.en.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 .. note:: Plugin ?

-   For computer softwares, `plugins`_ are additionals component that completes a `software`_ host to provide it with new features.
+   For computer softwares, `plugins`_ are additional components that complete a `software`_ host to provide it with new features.

 VS Code is shipped with an awesome package manager that allows users to find, install, update and remove additional packages.